NuoWenLei/cs320-cubby/README.md

 ### How to run..
 #### Tests
-- To run the tests on the back end, activate the cubby environment any type pytest.
+- To run the tests on the back end, activate the cubby environment and type pytest.
 - To run frontend tests, do npm test
 #### Frontend:
 ```bash